Bristn/Unity-PlayerLoopProfiles/README.md

 Futhermore the documentation of the systems contained in the PlayerLoop is a bit lacking and you probably need to to a bit of trial and error when removing systems.

-If your still curious and want to see example usages, checkout the [Example Project](#example-project) or a slightly more complex [App using this plugin](https://www.google.com/).
+If your still curious and want to see example usages, see [code examples](#code-examples).

 ## Project Requirements